Tiwariji-07/wm-rn-storybook10/components/WmTime/docs/overview.md

 # Overview

-The Time component is a mobile-friendly time picker input control that provides users with an intuitive interface for selecting specific times.
-This component is designed to seamlessly integrate into mobile applications where time selection is required, such as scheduling apps, reminder systems, alarm clocks, or any workflow that involves time-based data entry.
+The Time component is a specialized input widget designed for capturing time-related data in mobile applications.
+It provides a native time picker interface that allows users to select hours and minutes in either 12-hour or 24-hour format.

-Built on the BaseProps foundation, this component offers a modal-style time picker that can be easily triggered and dismissed while maintaining a consistent user experience across different mobile platforms.
-The component supports both 12-hour and 24-hour time formats to accommodate global user preferences and localization requirements.
+This component extends the BaseProps class and offers a modal-style time selection experience optimized for touch interfaces.
+When activated, it presents a time picker overlay with customizable header text and action buttons.

 ## Features

-- **Modal visibility control** - Show or hide the time picker interface on demand
+- **Time Format Support**: Choose between 12-hour (AM/PM) and 24-hour time formats
-- **Pre-selected time values** - Initialize the picker with existing datetime values
+- **Modal Interface**: Clean overlay presentation with customizable header and button text
-- **Flexible time format support** - Toggle between 12-hour and 24-hour display formats
+- **Touch Optimized**: Native time picker optimized for mobile touch interactions
-- **Customizable titles and labels** - Configure header, confirmation, and cancel button text
+- **Flexible Display**: Responsive design with device-specific visibility controls
-- **Multiple interaction callbacks** - Handle close, select, and cancel actions independently
+- **Accessibility Support**: Built-in support for screen readers and keyboard navigation
-- **Unique component identification** - Built-in ID support for form integration and tracking
+- **Customizable Actions**: Configurable confirm and cancel button labels
-- **Mobile-optimized interface** - Touch-friendly controls designed for mobile devices
+- **State Management**: Controlled visibility and selected time state
-- **Event-driven architecture** - Responsive callback system for seamless integration with parent components
+- **Styling Support**: Custom CSS classes and inline styles support